Nul n'a le monopole du français

 Deux poètes du Cameroon anglophone

-Peter W. Vakunta, Bill F. NDI
+by Peter W. Vakunta, Bill F. Ndi

 Les forces de la nature aient voulu que ces deux poètes, linguistes, traducteurs et enseignants chercheurs anglophones soient tous nés à Ndop au Département de Ngoketunjia, dans la Région du Nord Ouest du Cameroun.
 L’un basé aux USA et l’autre en Australie.
 Répugnés par la pourriture de régime politique dans leur propre pays ainsi que les égards des politiques vis-à-vis de minorités anglophones, ces deux explorent de fond en comble dans leur poésie, les problèmes existentiels, non seulement de cette minorité au Cameroun, mais ceux des peuples minorités du monde entier à une époque rythmée par la mondialisation.
 Pour eux l’art n’est pas seulement une arme de vie mais celle de résistance.